 “When you take a job take a long look at the people you’re going to be working with – because the odds are they’re not going to become like you, you’re going to become like them.”

 We like to think we’re all special snowflakes but we’re inevitably influenced by those around us.
 There’s a high chance that just by hanging out with gritty people it could rub off on you.
-The people around you influence your behaviour.
+The people around you influence your behavior.
 In fact, they influence you a lot more than you might think and probably more than you’re comfortable admitting.

 The Culture of Grit?